 Emotional withdrawal and angry attacks predict divorce an average of 16.2 years after the wedding.

 When you give yourselves the gift of pre-marital counseling, you will build a strong foundation from the very beginning so you can avoid the misery that leads to broken marriages.

 Watch this TV interview with Benita Esposito to learn four behaviors that ruin relationships.
 Dr. John Gottman’s research can predict divorce with 93% accuracy.

 We’ll begin with an assessment from the Gottman Institute or from Prepare/Enrich.

-It’s a research-based assessment that provides specific insights about your relationship.
-You’ll complete a questionnaire that covers 30 categories including communication, conflict resolution, finances, and spiritual beliefs, your personality, family of origin, and relationship dynamics.
+These are research-based assessments that provide specific insights into your relationship.
+You’ll complete a questionnaire that covers 30 categories including communication, conflict resolution, finances, and spiritual beliefs, your personality, your family of origin, and relationship dynamics.
 You’ll celebrate your strengths as a couple and use them to gain momentum in the growth areas of your relationship.
-It will also reveal blind spots.

-You’ll receive a copy of the assessment which primes you to have meaningful conversations as you continue to grow as a couple and as individuals.
+You’ll receive a copy of the assessment which you can use to prompt meaningful conversations to help you continue to grow as a couple and as individuals.

 - Hold Me Tight by Dr. Sue Johnson.
 Based on Attachment Theory

 - Seven Principles for Making Marriage Work, 2015 revision by Dr. John Gottman

 Contact me, Benita A. Esposito, for a complimentary 10-minute Discovery Call.